itenfay/DYFSwiftKeychain/README.md

 use_frameworks!
 target 'Your target name'

+pod 'DYFSwiftKeychain'
+or
-pod 'DYFSwiftKeychain', '~> 1.0.3'
+pod 'DYFSwiftKeychain', '~> 1.1.0'
 ```

-Or manually add the files from the [SwiftKeychain](https://github.com/dgynfi/DYFSwiftKeychain/tree/master/SwiftKeychain) directory.
+Or manually add the files from the [SwiftKeychain](https://github.com/chenxing640/DYFSwiftKeychain/tree/master/SwiftKeychain) directory.

 ## What's Keychain?